Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Introduction

-The existing sampling strategies mainly center around the time series' \emph{invariance characteristics}, such as temporal invariance \cite{cloc, tnc, t_loss}, transformation and augmentation invariance \cite{sim_crl, btsf, tf_c}, and contextual invariance \cite{ts_tcc, ts2vec}.
-For example, TNC \cite{tnc} analyzes stationary properties for sampling positive pairs based on the temporal invariance, but its quadratic complexity limits real-time applicability.
-BTSF \cite{btsf} employs instance-level dropout and combines temporal and spectral representations, but its efficiency depends on dropout rate and time instance length.
-Some studies, such as \cite{ts_tcc, ts2vec}, aim to maintain the contextual invariance of time series data.
-The work in \cite{ts2vec} focuses on maintaining instance-level representations when placed in different contexts (i.e., different time segments).
-Although this approach has demonstrated the potential of learning contextual-invariant representations, the framework is vulnerable to noise and the lack of interpretability when dealing with alternating noise signals.
-In addition, note that one of the most prominent distinctions of time series against other data types (e.g., images and texts) is that the real-world time series usually contains much noise, which hampers the accuracy of time series tasks severely \cite{song2022robust, wen2019robuststl}.
-With this realization, we take a unique approach by designing a noise-resistant sampling strategy that captures the underlying structural characteristics of time series, specifically contextual invariance.
-Our method involves leveraging a low-pass filter to generate correlated yet distinct views of each raw input time series.
-We then use these augmented views to create positive and negative pairs, effectively modeling the temporal and contextual invariance of time series.
-The benefits of using low-pass filter-based augmented views are twofold: firstly, the filter preserves essential characteristics like trend and seasonality, ensuring deterministic and interpretable representations; secondly, it removes noise-prone high-frequency components, improving noise resilience and enhancing downstream task performance by aligning the raw signal representation with the augmented view.
+Existing training strategies revolve around time series' \emph{invariance characteristics}, encompassing temporal invariance \cite{cloc, tnc, t_loss}, transformation and augmentation invariance \cite{sim_crl, btsf, tf_c}, and contextual invariance \cite{ts_tcc, ts2vec}.
+For instance, TNC \cite{tnc} leverages temporal invariance for positive pair sampling but faces limitations in real-time applicability due to quadratic complexity.
+BTSF \cite{btsf} combines dropout and spectral representations, yet its efficiency relies on dropout rate and time instance length.
+Some studies \cite{ts_tcc, ts2vec} maintain contextual invariance, with \cite{ts2vec} focusing on consistent representations across different contexts (i.e., time segments).
+However, this may risk losing surrounding context information due to temporal masking.
+A common deficiency in existing unsupervised methods is their treatment of noise during the learning of time series representations, a topic extensively explored in traditional time series analysis literature \cite{noise_1, noise_2}.
+Most of these methods either overlook the noisy nature of time series data or implicitly rely on Neural Networks' ability to handle such undesired signals, rather than explicitly addressing them during representation learning.
+This shortcoming has been shown to have a detrimental effect on tasks' accuracy \cite{song2022robust, wen2019robuststl}.
+In recognition of this issue, we propose a training strategy guided by the principle that the presence of noise in the time series should not impede the functionality of our framework.
+Ideally, it should generate consistent representations whether provided with noise-free or raw series, highlighting \emph{noise-resiliency characteristics}.
+To achieve this, we employ a spectrum-based low-pass filter to generate correlated yet distinct views of each input time series.
+The corresponding representations are then guided by our proposed system of loss functions.
+These loss functions effectively align embeddings of the raw-augmented couplets to attain desired noise invariance, while simultaneously preserving important information through a Triplet-based regularization term.
+The advantages of this combination are twofold: (1) the filter preserves key characteristics such as trend and seasonality, ensuring deterministic and interpretable representations, while eliminating noise-prone high-frequency components; (2) the loss system stably directs the network in improving noise resilience and retaining information, leading to a significant enhancement in downstream task performance.